Drivers! Don’t call me huckleberry boy!

 SONY DSC

 I became incensed about the wastiture of precious huckleberries.
 I was seething for hours, and not being able to get hold of my anger management counselor didn’t help either.
-Finally, as I’ve done before, I vented my anger in a non-destructive manner.SONY DSC
+As I often do, I vented my anger by slamming a pillow against the wall.SONY DSC

 So, next week I’ll have to make another trip to Mt.
 Spokane – by car, which actually is how I got there today.
 I didn’t really run to Mt Spokane and back. 🙂